 Advertising by Gender Interaction

 Advertising by Restrained Eating Interaction

 Figure 1.
-Interaction effects between advertising message and eating restraint and gender on total food
+Interaction effects between advertising message and eating restraint and gender on total food consumed.

 409FOOD ADVERTISING AND EATING BEHAVIOR

 nutrition ads or no food ads.
 Female unrestrained eaters, however, ate similar amounts across all conditions.